LEX1ER/LEX.EntityFrameworkCore.Data.Tracer/README.md

 - `TraceDbContext` detects that the entity was **deleted**.
 - A **Delete** trace record is automatically created in the `Traces` table.
 - The log captures the entity’s **last known state** before deletion.
-- If `ICurrentUser` is implemented, the action is associated with that user.

 #### 🧾 Example Trace Log Entry